LanDinh/khaleesi-ninja/documentation/scripts.md

 If this file doesn't exist, `./scripts/development/swich_current_service.sh` is called to create it.
 If `GATE` and `SERVICE` were specified, the specified micro service is affected.

-This applies the manifests for the given service.
+This applies the manifests for the given service - see the [kubernetes documentation](kubernetes.md) for details.

 If the `development` or `integration` environment was chosen, some more steps are executed: